-If employees have any concerns about child-on-child abuse, or a child makes a report to them, they will follow the procedures set out in section 10 of this policy, as appropriate.
-In particular, section 10.4 set out more detail about our school's approach to this type of abuse.
+If staff have any concerns about child-on-child abuse, or a child makes a report to them, they will follow the procedures set out in this policy, as appropriate.

 When considering instances of harmful sexual behaviour between children, we will consider their ages and stages of development.
 We recognise that children displaying harmful sexual behaviour have often experienced their own abuse and trauma, and will offer them appropriate support.